HackYourFuture/JavaScript2/Week1/MAKEME.md

 > Every week ends with a project you have to build on your own.
 Instead of getting clear-cut instructions, you'll get a list of criteria that your project needs to measure up to.

+> Before you start, create a new folder called `project` that includes the files for the following app you'll be building.

 In this week's project you'll be making a Random Quote Generator!
 It includes a text box and a simple button that, when clicked, take a random quote out of a set amount of quotes and show it in the page.
-Here's how it may look like:
+Here's how it should look:

 ![Random Quote Generator](../assets/randomquotegenerator.png)